-If you're having problems downloading the update via the Mac App Store, you can use Apple's website instead.
-For example, you can find the latest macOS updates here.
+If you're having problems downloading a point update (not a complete new version) via Software Update or Mac App Store, you can use Apple's website instead.
+You can find the latest macOS updates here.
 To find any software update on the site, just search for it.

 How to tell if a macOS update has stalled

 Generally, if there's a problem with your software installation it will get stuck on the updating screen, showing an Apple logo with a status bar showing the progress as the software is loading.
 There may be what people refer to as a 'spinning beach ball'.